konekoya/Bible/README.md

 - Scrollbar improvement - will be using jQuery plugin to tackle this one or try a more difficult path, vanilla JS
 - Reading mode enhancement ideas
 - Change directories structure
-- Add sourcemap, livereload(but then we cannot host this site on github...), HTTP server(using Node.js?) and JS linting in gulp.js - follow along the Gulp tutorial and improve the development setup
+- Add sourcemap, livereload(or browserSync) HTTP server(using Node.js?) and JS linting in gulp.js - follow along the Gulp tutorial and improve the development setup
 - Google font fallback, also we need a solution for CDN resources without internet connection
 - Need to fix font awesome path problem with gulp, and move font awesome resources to production directory
 - Fix theme switch issue with Ordered list